Registration and Course Information

 In addition to the courses listed in this catalog, others may be offered on an experimental basis.
 Details are published in the online Student Information System (Homer) for the semester they are given.

 Enrolled students must register in advance for courses they wish to take the following semester.
-To be eligible to register in advance for the fall semester, students are required to pay an advance deposit of $400 by March 15.
 Admission to a course depends on the availability of seats when the student registers; therefore, failure to participate in the advance registration process jeopardizes the student’s chance of obtaining desired courses.

 Proof of high school graduation or the equivalent is required of all incoming students before online course registration for the students' second semester.
 A hold that prevents students from registering for their second semester classes will be placed on their records until proof of high school graduation or the equivalent is received by the college.